Blue Orchid.

 For teams of 25 to 250 people.

 5 to 12 team interviews across departments.
-Workflow mapping, data audit, integration architecture, and an implementation plan sequenced to fit your quarter.
+Workflow review, data and vendor audit, security posture, ROI model, and a 30-day implementation roadmap sequenced to fit your quarter.

 Enterprise